-Japanese Rice is white, glossy, and has a sticky yet fluffy texture that offers a subtle sweetness when you take a bite.
-While there are numerous types of rice available worldwide, I highly recommend trying authentic Japanese rice when you enjoy Japanese cuisine.
+Japanese rice is white, glossy, and has a sticky yet fluffy texture that offers a subtle sweetness with each bite.
+While there are numerous types of rice available worldwide, I highly recommend cooking Japanese rice when enjoying Japanese dishes.

 Jump to:

-Japanese Rice is classified as short-grain rice and is characterized by its sticky yet fluffy texture.
-Compared to rice from other countries, it differs not only in texture, but also in shape and taste.
-Japanese rice has a rounded, oval shape and a subtle sweetness.
+Japanese rice is classified as short-grain rice and is characterized by its sticky yet fluffy texture.
+Compared to other types of rice, it differs not only in texture but also in shape and taste, featuring a rounded, oval shape and a subtle sweetness.

-Since Japanese cuisine often consists of "rice and dishes that complement it," rice is an essential part of the Japanese diet.
-Although Japan relies heavily on importing food products from abroad, the self-sufficiency rate of rice is maintained at nearly 100%.
-That's how significant rice is in Japan.
+Since Japanese cuisine often consists of 'rice and dishes that complement it,' rice plays an essential role in Japanese cuisine.
+Despite Japan heavily relying on imported food products, the self-sufficiency rate of rice is maintained at nearly 100%.
+This reflects the profound commitment and significant role that rice plays in Japan.

 Types of rice

-Rice is broadly divided into three types: long-grain, medium-grain, and short-grain.
-The short-grain rice consumed in Japan is further classified into approximately 300 varieties, including Koshihikari, Akitakomachi, Sasanishiki, and Kinuhikari, each having different flavors and textures.
+Rice is broadly classified into three types: long-grain, medium-grain, and short-grain.
+The short-grain rice consumed in Japan is further classified into approximately 300 varieties, including Koshihikari (コシヒカリ), Akitakomachi (あきたこまち), Sasanishiki (ササニシキ), and Kinuhikari (キヌヒカリ), each with different flavors and textures.

-To truly experience authentic Japanese cuisine, I recommend purchasing these types of Japanese rice.
-If it's difficult to find, opt for short-grain or medium-grain rice that closely resembles the texture of Japanese rice.
-When using other types of rice, such as for making onigiri (rice balls), the rice grains may not stick together as well.
+For an authentic experience of Japanese cuisine, I recommend trying these types of rice.
+If you have difficulty finding them, opt for short-grain or medium-grain rice that closely resembles Japanese rice in texture.
+When using other types of rice, such as for making onigiri (rice balls), the grains may not stick together as well.

 Procedure for cooking

 Place a sieve over a bowl and rinse the rice with water.
-Rinse the rice several times, changing the water each time.
-This step is to remove impurities and bran from the rice.
-However, most commercially available milled rice today has almost no bran remaining, so you don't need to rinse the rice vigorously.
+Repeat this process several times, changing the water each time.
+This step removes impurities and bran from the rice.
+However, most commercially available milled rice today has almost no bran remaining, so a gentle rinse is usually sufficient.

-Soak the rinsed rice in water for 30 minutes or more.
-This allows the water to penetrate the core of the rice, resulting in a fluffy texture when cooked.
+Soak the rinsed rice in water for at least 30 minutes.
+This allows the water to penetrate to the core of the rice, resulting in a fluffy texture when cooked.

 Cook the soaked rice slowly over low heat.
-It is important to cook the rice with the appropriate amount of water and time, and let it steam properly.
+It is important to cook the rice with the right amount of water and time, and to let it steam properly.

-In Japan, rice is commonly eaten, so most households have a "rice cooker" for cooking rice.
+In Japan, rice is enjoyed daily, so most households have a rice cooker for cooking rice.
 With a rice cooker, you can efficiently cook rice without having to adjust the heat and time yourself.
-If you regularly cook Japanese dishes at home, you may want to consider purchasing a rice cooker.
+If you regularly cook Japanese dishes at home, it may be worth using one.

-However, if you value saving time over convenience, using a pot is a better option.
-With a pot, you can cook rice in about half the time it takes in a rice cooker.
+However, if you prioritize saving time over convenience, using a pot is a better option.
+With a pot, you can cook rice in about half the time it takes with a rice cooker.
+This is also a good choice for those who don't have a rice cooker.

-Furthermore, if you want to make the ultimate fluffy rice, I recommend using a donabe (Japanese clay pot) or a hagama (broad-brimmed cooking pot for rice).
-They can heat the rice more evenly, resulting in fluffier rice.
-Japanese restaurants that are particular about their rice often use these.
+Additionally, if you want to make the ultimate fluffy rice, I recommend using a donabe (Japanese clay pot) or a hagama (broad-brimmed cooking pot for rice).
+They can heat rice more evenly, resulting in a fluffier texture.
+Japanese restaurants that are particular about their rice often use these types of pots.

 Ingredients

-Place a sieve over a bowl, add the rice, and rinse it with water (not included in the recipe).
-Rinse the rice several times, changing the water each time.
+Place a sieve over a bowl, add rice, and rinse it with water (not included in the recipe).
+Repeat this process several times, changing the water each time.

 Step 2

-Soak the rinsed rice in water (amount indicated in the recipe) in a pot for at least 30 minutes.
+Soak the rinsed rice in water (as specified in the recipe) in a pot for at least 30 minutes.

 Step 3

 Cover the pot and bring it to a boil.
-Once it comes to a boil, reduce the heat to low and continue cooking for 10 minutes, or slightly longer for larger quantities (11 minutes for 4 servings, 12 minutes for 6 servings).
+Once boiling, reduce the heat to low and continue cooking for 10 minutes, or slightly longer for larger quantities (11 minutes for 4 servings, 12 minutes for 6 servings).

 Step 4